A mast is just a stick that keeps your sail upright, right? Not really... It's quite literally the backbone of your rig.

 The IMCS value indicates how much your mast bends under load.
 A lower IMCS indicates a more flexible, or 'softer' mast.

-Most mast manufacturers adhere to the more or less normalized stiffness for each mast length.
+Most mast manufacturers adhere to the more or less normalised stiffness for each mast length.
 E.g., 400 masts are often made at 19 IMCS, 430s at 21, 460s at 25 and 490s at 29.
-Hence longer masts are mostly stiffer than shorter masts.
+Hence longer masts are made stiffer than shorter masts.
 Unifiber also follows the above IMCS values per given mast length.

 Since almost all manufacturers use the same IMCS values, you don't really have to pay much attention to it.
 But you could use this knowledge to your advantage:

 INFLUENCE OF WINDSURF MAST STIFFNESS ON SAIL BEHAVIOUR